 Halloween is the one holiday of the year where you can show off your candy-making and candy-picking skills.
 With a lot of potential trick or treaters roaming the streets and heading for your home, you need to be able to impress some diverse tastes.
 Luckily, there are many options this year which impress in both the taste and the looks department.
 Consider some of these ideas and you’ll get high traffic from trick or treaters on Halloween.

-Author Bio: Mia Johnson is a writer with a ten-year-long career in journalism.
+About the Writer: Mia Johnson is a writer with a ten-year-long career in journalism.
 She has written extensively about health, fitness, and lifestyle.
 A native to Melbourne, she now lives in Sydney with her 3 dogs where she spends her days writing and taking care of her 900 square feet garden.